 - I had trouble chanting the phrases they provided when I didn’t fully buy into them.
 It’s all about gratitude.
 One day the mantra was something like, “if you show gratitude, good things will come to you.”
 Well, I found that very difficult to chant to myself.
 I am a person that finds gratitude in my life and as I’m radiating pain and doing everything I can to feel better, showing gratitude at that moment was not a priority.
 Feeling better was.
 It was almost insulting to me that I was being told that if I only showed gratitude things would be better.

-- The messages didn’t make me feel powerful or motivated to do again the next day.
-I deep breath and chant to myself a lot when I’m alone and in pain.
+- The messages didn’t make me feel powerful or motivated to do it again the next day.
+I deep breathe and chant to myself a lot when I’m alone and in pain.
 I have done this for years and feel that it made my labors somewhat easier to handle.
-No one knows my body and mind more than myself and I try to control it the best I can.
+No one knows my body and mind more than myself and I try to control them the best I can.
 It’s not someone telling me what to think and chant, it’s myself telling me what I specifically need to survive.
 Survival vs tranquility, I guess.
 I chant things like, “You can do this.”
 “You are strong, you can beat this.”
 “Calm down body, calm down brain, relax, and breathe.”
 “You’ve survived this before.”
-“Oh God, oh God, help me God.”
+“Oh God, oh God, help me, God.”
 I only talk to God at a 10.
 It’s weird how it happens because the second my migraine peaks a higher power needs to be called.
 I’ve had many talks with God about the pain I go through and bliss has never been in the conversation.

 I’m going to try again this week.

 Once again, I missed Monday.
 Slacker!
 But I’ll try again to meditate and see how it goes.
 Everything is a process and I’ll continue my meditation journey.